Sport in Slovenia: Motorsport

 Motorsport in Slovenia began with the formation of the Ilirija Motorsport Club in 1913 and became popular during the two world wars. ŽSK Hermes built the first motorsport track at ŽŠD Ljubljana and Ludvik Starič became a serial Yugoslav champion in the 1930s.
 The Speedway Grand Prix of Slovenia was held at Matija Gubec Stadium in Krško from 2002 to 2019.
 There is also a speedway track at Ilirija Sports Park in Ljubljana.
-Notable motorsport competitors include Matej Ferjan, Matej Žagar, Sašo Kragelj, Tim Gajser and Miran Stanovnik.
+Notable motorsport competitors include Matej Ferjan, Matej Žagar, Sašo Kragelj, Tim Gajser, Miran Stanovnik and Mark Kastelic.

 The only woman to have circumnavigated the world on a motorbike is Slovenian Benka Pulko.
 On June 19, 1997, Pulko departed from her hometown of Ptuj on a BMW F650 motorcycle.
 She returned to Ptuj on December 10, 2002, having established the Guinness World Record for the longest solo motorcycle ride ever undertaken by a woman in both distance (180,015 km) and duration (2,000 days).
 In the process she also became the first motorcyclist to reach Antarctica, and the first woman to ride solo across Saudi Arabia.